zopefoundation/grok/doc/reference/components.rst

         This method is *not* intended to be overridden by application developers.

-    .. method:: namespace()
+     .. automethod:: grok.View.namespace

         Returns a dictionary that is injected in the template namespace in addition to the default namespace.

         This method *is* intended to be overridden by the application developer.

-    .. method:: update(**kw)
+     .. automethod:: grok.View.update

-        This method is meant to be implemented by grok.View subclasses.
+        This method is meant to be implemented by :class:`grok.View` subclasses.
 It will be called *before* the view's associated template is rendered and can be used to pre-compute values for the template.